S2-group/robot-runner/README.md

 # Robot-Runner
-This framework enables automated experiment execution on ROS devices, both on physical (**real-life**, hereon after called **native**) robots and in a simulated setting (**Gazebo**, hereon after referred to as **sim**).
+This framework enables automated experiment execution on ROS-based systems, both on physical (**real-life**, hereon after called **native**) systems and in a simulated setting (**Gazebo**, hereon after referred to as **sim**).

 Robot-runner is developed to work with both **ROS1**, tested with **Kinetic** and **Melodic**, and **ROS2**, tested with **Eloquent**.
 Please carefully read and follow this README for the correct setup for your use case.

 Robot-runner is developed and tested using **Python 3.6.9**, hereon after referred to as **Python**.
 Any other version of Python can possibly be used, but this has not been tested nor is it recommended.

 Robot-runner is developed specifically for experimenting with a Turtlebot3 Burger, as this is the native ROS device provided by the **Vrije Universiteit Amsterdam**.
 Therefore example experiments and install guides also involve Turtlebot3 install guides.
-However, robot-runner is, as said before, developed to be used with **any** ROS device and thus can also be used without any Turtlebot software present.
-This would however mean that the example experiments provided, with the exception of the native experiments, are unusable.
+Nonetheless, robot-runner is, as said before, developed to be used with **any** ROS device and thus can also be used without any Turtlebot software present.
+However, this would mean that the example experiments provided, with the exception of the native experiments, are unusable.

 Read this README therefore carefully and adjust the install to your own personal needs.

 > **Warning:**
 >
 > Currently **ROS2 Native experiments** are **NOT WORKING**. **ROS2 Sim experiments ARE WORKING** however.
-ROS2 Native experiments are not working since the recommended image for the Raspberry Pi in combination with ROS2: **Ubuntu 18.04 Server image for ARM processors** has a **known bug** in the Linux kernel.
-The Raspberry Pi gets too hot under any significant load and tries to throttle the CPU, however this results in a **hardware interrupt** from which the system is **unable to recover**, leading to a **crash**.
+ROS2 Native experiments are not working since the recommended image for the Raspberry Pi in combination with ROS2: **Ubuntu 18.04 Server image for ARM processors** will cause the Raspberry Pi to get too hot under any significant load.
+The Raspberry Pi tries to throttle the CPU, but this results in a **hardware interrupt** from which the system is **unable to recover**; leading to a **crash**.
 >
 > **This issue is being worked on.**

 # Intro

-Robot-runner, has been developed out of a need to be able to perform academic experiments repeatedly and reliably, while preventing as much interference and manual labor as possible.
+Robot-runner, has been developed out of a need to be able to perform scientific experiments repeatedly and reliably, while preventing as much interference and manual labor as possible.
 With as end goal that these results can be used to perform academic research and draw scientifically sound conclusions.

-Robot-runner has been developed by **Stan Swanborn** in early 2020 under the supervision of **Ivano Malavolta** as part of the course **Individual Systems Practical** as part of the ***Master's degree* Computer Science** at the **Vrije Universiteit Amsterdam**.
+Robot-runner has been developed by [<b>Stan Swanborn</b>](https://github.com/StanSwanborn) in early 2020 under the supervision of [<b>Ivano Malavolta</b>](https://github.com/iivanoo) as part of the course [<b>Individual Systems Practical</b>](https://studiegids.vu.nl/en/Master/2018-2019/computer-science/XM_405088) as part of the <i>Master's degree</i> [<b>Computer Science</b>](https://masters.vu.nl/en/programmes/computer-science-software-engineering-green-it/index.aspx) at the [<b>Vrije Universiteit Amsterdam</b>](https://www.vu.nl/en).

-Robot-runner is specifically developed to be able to do research into the energy efficiency of architectural tactics for ROS devices (experimented specifically on a **Turtlebot3 Burger**) however, the framework is developed to be versatile and can be used for any sort of experiment or just any automated sequence of actions on any ROS device (native or simulated).
+Robot-runner is specifically developed to be able to do research into the energy efficiency of architectural tactics for ROS-based systems (experimented specifically on a **Turtlebot3 Burger**).
+The framework is developed to be versatile and can be used for any sort of experiment or just any automated sequence of actions on any ROS device (native or simulated).

 # Table of Contents